Nezzquikk/NWMM-New-World-MiniMap/README.md

 # Features:
 * Automatically grabs position from "New World" Instance
 * Live visualisation of player position on MiniMap
-* Circular & rectangular Map
+* Circular MiniMap with Borders & working Buttons
 * Stay-On-Top making the Map look like an Overlay!
 * Automatically detects opened ingame menu for disabling overlaying
 * Informative and structured debugging console